10 common restructuring mistakes to avoid

-When it comes to doing a restructure at your business, there is a best-practice process you should follow.
-While the process hasn’t been defined to the letter in employment legislation, it has been established by case law (rulings made by judges).
+When it comes to undertaking a restructure at your business, there is a best-practice process you should follow.
+While the process hasn’t been defined to the letter in employment legislation, it has been established by case law and employers should make every effort to follow it.

-This is a good thing because businesses vary and every restructure is a little different.
+Having some flexibility is a good thing because all businesses vary and every restructure is a little different.
 But it does mean that without a clearly-prescribed process, employers can, and frequently do, make mistakes.

-At MyHR, we’ve helped hundreds of businesses with restructures and we’re often called in to tidy up procedural missteps.
-So to help you understand how to get restructuring right, we thought we’d share some of the most common errors we see.
+At MyHR, we’ve helped hundreds of businesses with restructures and we know that preparation and having a clear understanding of the process is key.
+We’ve also seen our fair share of procedural missteps, so to help you understand how to get a restructure right, we thought we’d share some of the most common errors we see.

 Keep in mind that messing up a restructure is a surefire way to open yourself up to disputes or personal grievance claims from disgruntled employees, and it could cost you dearly.

-Numero uno, if you are proposing to restructure all or part of the business and the changes could affect jobs, make sure you have a genuine, justifiable commercial reason for your proposal.
+If you are proposing to restructure all or part of the business and the changes could affect people’s jobs, make sure you have a genuine, justifiable commercial reason for your proposal.

-We’ve seen plenty of employers get into trouble because they either base the restructure on personal or non-commercial reasons (more on this shortly) or they cannot justify the financial imperative for change or its benefits.
+We’ve seen plenty of employers get into hot water because they either base the restructure on personal or non-commercial reasons (more on this shortly) or they cannot justify the financial imperative for change or its identified benefits.

 It could be that the business is losing money and you need to cut costs to keep the ship afloat, or you want to refocus your efforts on a higher potential market, product, or activity.
 Or you could have made a strategic decision to refocus the business and need to make changes in line with the new strategy.

-Whatever the commercial justification is, if it's challenged the Employment Relations Authority (ERA) and the Employment Court will look very closely at it and they will penalise you if it's not legitimate or you don't have sufficient evidence to back your arguments.
+If you are challenged, the Employment Relations Authority (ERA) and the Employment Court will look very closely at the commercial justification for the restructure and they penalise employers if their figures are incorrect or they don’t have insufficient evidence to back their arguments.

-Complete due diligence before you undertake a restructure and make sure you have watertight evidence to support your proposal.
+Complete due diligence before you undertake a restructure and make sure you have watertight rationale and evidence to support your proposal.

-Don’t start a restructure because you have a team member who isn’t performing or is a bad fit for the business and you want them out.
+Don’t initiate a restructure because you have a team member who isn’t performing or is a bad fit for the business and you want to dismiss them.
 You need to manage poor performance or behaviour using the appropriate processes.

-Even if the reason to restructure is genuine, if there is a whiff of potentially managing someone out because they’re bad at their job or clash personally, it can derail the process.
+Even if the reason to restructure is genuine, if there is a hint of potentially managing someone out because they’re bad at their job or clash personally, it can derail the process and expose the business to risk.

 We had a client start a legitimate restructure of their finance department.
-One of the affected employees had recently had some run-ins with a manager and raised a personal grievance, arguing that the restructure was only a pretext to get them out of the business.
+One of the affected employees had recently clashed with a manager and raised a personal grievance, arguing that the restructure had been launched as a pretext to get them out of the business.

-Thankfully, the company was able to successfully defend its position because it had done a lot of work to demonstrate the genuine basis of the redundancy.
-If they hadn’t, they may have had to settle and pay the employee out.
+We were able to help the company successfully defend its position, because we had done a lot of work to demonstrate the genuine basis of the restructure and redundancy.
+If we hadn’t, the employer may have had to settle and pay the employee out.

-Find out more about using a restructure to get rid of an employee
+Our in-depth blog post explains the risks of using a restructure to get rid of an employee.

 3. Not providing all relevant information

-The crux of the restructure process is consulting with all affected employees on the proposed changes, asking for their feedback, and factoring it in to the final decision.
+The crux of the restructure process is consulting with all affected employees on the proposed changes, asking for their feedback and factoring that feedback into your final decision.

 Employees can’t give meaningful feedback if they don’t have access to the same information the company has used to inform and shape its proposal.

 We’ve seen businesses only provide affected employees with a vague justification for a downsizing because they are sensitive about sharing their financial data.
-This leads to employees asking (rightly) for more information so they can put together a fair response, and turns a reasonably straightforward restructure into a long and laboured process.
+This leads to employees asking (rightly) for more information so they can put together a fair response, and turns a reasonably straightforward restructure into a laboured, 4- to 5-week process.

 Being transparent is crucial in these situations.

-Some organisations mistakenly believe it’s okay to get staff together in a group meeting to announce they are rolling out a new team or business structure, and inform some people they will be surplus to requirements in a few weeks.
+Some organisations mistakenly believe it’s okay to gather their staff in a group meeting to announce they are rolling out a new team or business structure, and inform some people they will be surplus to requirements in a few weeks.

 In New Zealand, a restructure is only a proposal until employees have had a chance to give feedback and the business has genuinely considered those responses.

-This process differs from some other countries, most notably Australia, and can trip up companies who fail to fairly consult employees.
+This process differs from some other countries, like Australia and Canada, and can trip up companies who fail to fairly consult employees.

 We’ve seen numerous clients start looking for new people for roles that would only exist if the proposed restructure goes ahead.
 Others have had employees find out the restructure outcome, either by accident or poor management, before it had been officially announced.